Improvement of the NVAP Global Water Vapor Data Set for Climate, Hydrological and Weather Studies

 This enables advanced climate and weather research as well as studies of interest to hydrologists.
 In our approach, years 2003 and 2004 will be "bridge" years, where the heritage NVAP approach will be compared to the powerful Aqua measurements from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) and Atmospheric Infrared Sounder (AIRS).

 This will extend the influence of the Aqua instruments back in time by comparing the pre-Aqua data set approach to the Aqua record.
-The final result will be a 24-year global water vapor dataset spanning 1987 - 2010 called NVAP-Making Earth System Data Records for Use in Research Environments (MEaSUREs) (NVAP-M).
+The final result will be a 24-year global water vapor dataset spanning 1987 - 2010 called NVAP-Making Earth System Data Records for Use in Research Environments (MEaSUREs), or NVAP-M.

-The proposed effort will support the research aims of the new Intergovernmental Panel on Climate Change First Assessment Report (FAR) and will lay the groundwork for additional Suomi-NPP and NPOESS contributions to the global water vapor record.
+The proposed effort will support the research aims of the new Intergovernmental Panel on Climate Change First Assessment Report (FAR) and will lay the groundwork for additional Suomi National Polar-orbiting Partnership (Suomi-NPP) and NPOESS contributions to the global water vapor record.

 Distributed by NASA's Atmospheric Science Data Center (ASDC)